josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/blog-auth-example/auth.md

 on your own rules.

-Should you need more control, we suggest you read the complete Auth guide in the [/controllers/components/authentication](components/authentication.md) section where you will find more about configuring the component, creating custom Authorization classes, and much more.
+Should you need more control, we suggest you read the complete Auth guide in the [AuthComponent](../../controllers/components/authentication.md) section where you will find more about configuring the component, creating custom Authorization classes, and much more.

 ### Suggested Follow-up Reading

-1.  [/bake/usage](bake/usage.md) Generating basic CRUD code
+1. [Code Generation with Bake](../../bake/usage.md) Generating basic CRUD code
-2.  [/controllers/components/authentication](components/authentication.md): User registration and login
+2. [AuthComponent](../../controllers/components/authentication.md): User registration and login